mumurlen/keepalive-macos/README.md

 # ☕ KeepAlive

-A macOS menu bar app that keeps your status active in Microsoft Teams (or similar apps) by simulating harmless background activity.
-It helps prevent "Away" status during work hours by sending F15 key presses only when the system is idle.
+A macOS menu bar app that keeps your Teams (or Slack, Zoom, etc.) status active by simulating user presence.
+It prevents idle detection using an invisible F15 keypress and disables system sleep using `caffeinate`.

 ---

 ## 📦 Features

-- ✅ Prevents macOS sleep with `caffeinate`
+- ✅ Prevents macOS from sleeping
-- ⏱️ Simulates keypress (F15) if idle for over 4 minutes
+- ⌨️ Simulates background F15 keypresses when idle > 4 min
-- 📅 Weekday-only schedule: 8:30 AM to 5:30 PM (with small random variation)
+- 🕘 Runs on weekdays 8:30 AM–5:30 PM (with small randomness)
-- 🟢 Status icon (🟢☕) shows when running
+- 🟢 Status icon (`🟢☕`) indicates running mode
-- 🪵 Logs to `~/keepalive.log`
+- 🪵 Logs activity to `~/keepalive.log`
-- 💻 Built with `rumps` for macOS menu bar integration
-- 📦 Distributed as a `.app` and optionally `.dmg` installer
+- 📦 Built with `rumps`, packaged as `.app` and `.dmg`

 ---

-## 🚀 Getting Started
+## 🛠 How to Build

-### 1. Clone and install requirements
+### Clone & install dependencies

 ```bash
 git clone git@github.com:mumurlen/keepalive-macos.git